A Survey of Reinforcement Learning For Economics: Introduction

-This survey focuses on less-surveyed intersections between reinforcement learning and applied decision-making, including the shared theoretical foundations, structural estimation, strategic interaction, bandit problems with domain structure, preference learning, and causal inference.
+This survey differs in three respects.
+It organizes the material around the Bellman equation and the convergence of its solution methods rather than around application domains.
+It develops material that the earlier surveys do not, including offline reinforcement learning, learning from human feedback, and distributionally robust and constrained methods.
+Each chapter carries a working simulation benchmarked against a dynamic programming or analytical solution.

+Several topics are treated elsewhere.
 Algorithmic collusion, in which independent pricing algorithms learn to sustain supra-competitive prices \citep{Calvano2020}, is treated in a companion thesis chapter \citep{Rawat2026collusion} and omitted here.
-Reinforcement learning and deep learning methods for solving macroeconomic models with heterogeneous agents constitute a growing literature with dedicated methodological treatments \citep{AtashbarShi2022}, \citep{MaliarMaliarWinant2021}, and \citep{FernandezVillaverdeNunoPerla2024}.
 Portfolio optimization, optimal execution, and asset pricing via reinforcement learning form a large body of work surveyed comprehensively elsewhere \citep{HamblyXuYang2023}.
 The inverse problem of inferring preferences from observed behavior using inverse reinforcement learning and structural estimation is treated in a companion survey \citep{RustRawat2026}.

 The survey addresses the forward problem, that is, computing optimal policies given a known or simulated environment.
-Chapter 1 traces the parallel historical development of dynamic programming and reinforcement learning.
-Chapter 2 develops unified theory connecting planning and learning.
-Chapters 3 and 4 apply reinforcement learning to control problems and applied models.
-Chapter 5 examines strategic games.
-Chapter 6 addresses bandit problems.
-Chapter 7 discusses reinforcement learning from human feedback.
-Chapter 8 connects reinforcement learning to causal inference.
-Chapter 9 concludes.
+Section~\ref{section:history} traces the parallel historical development of dynamic programming and reinforcement learning.
+Section~\ref{section:rl_algorithms} surveys reinforcement learning algorithms, and Section~\ref{sec:planning_learning} develops the unified theory connecting planning and learning, with Section~\ref{section:deeprl_practice} examining the empirics of deep RL.
+Section~\ref{section:rl_econ_models} applies reinforcement learning to structural estimation of econometric models.
+Section~\ref{section:rl_macro} treats macroeconomic models, and Section~\ref{section:rl_games} addresses strategic games.
+Section~\ref{section:bandits} surveys bandit problems with domain structure.
+Section~\ref{section:offline_rl} covers offline reinforcement learning and Section~\ref{section:rlhf} covers reinforcement learning from human feedback.
+Section~\ref{section:causal_rl} treats causal inference for RL, Section~\ref{section:rl_for_ci} treats off-policy evaluation and dynamic treatment effect estimation, and Section~\ref{section:adaptive_experiments} treats causal bandits and adaptive experimentation.
+Section~\ref{section:dist_robust_constrained} surveys quantile, robust, and constrained reinforcement learning, Section~\ref{section:world_models} treats world models and model-based RL, and Section~\ref{section:field_deployments} synthesizes the narrower evidence on real-world RL deployments.
+Section~\ref{section:conclusion} concludes.